izquiratops/rn-rtmp-friend/README.md

 </p>

 📹 Live stream RTMP publisher for React Native with built in camera support!

+THIS IS ORIGINALLY FORK OF [THE AWESOME LIBRARY](https://github.com/Andriiklymiuk/react-native-publisher). p.s Created this fork, because i needed some fixes to be in the app (like video settings setup, reconnection, etc.)

 ### ⚠️🛠️ Support for [the new architecture](https://reactnative.dev/docs/the-new-architecture/landing-page) is under development